AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 **Following are some types of data that can be mined:**

 #### 1. Flat Files:
  Flat files are defined as data files in text form or in binary form with a structure that can be extracted by data mining algorithms.

 #### 2. Relational Database:
  A relational database is a collection of data in an organized way.

 #### 3. DataWarehouse:
  A data warehouse is a database system designed for analytics.
 Data warehousing is the process of extracting and storing data that allow easier reporting.
 Data mining is generally considered as the process of extracting useful data from a large set of data.

 #### 4. Transactional Databases:
  Transactional database is a collection of data organized by date, timestamps, etc. to represent transactions in databases.

 #### 5. Multimedia Databases:
  This is the type of database that is used to store multimedia data like videos, audio, images, etc.

 #### 6. Spatial Databases:
  Spatial data is associated with geographic locations such as Countries, States, cities, towns, etc.

 #### 7. Time Series Databases:
  A time series is a sequence of data points recorded at particular time points - most often in regular time intervals (like years, months, weeks, days, min, etc.).

 #### 8. World Wide Web(WWW):
  Web mining can define as the method of utilizing data mining techniques and algorithms to extract useful information directly from the web, such as Web documents and services, hyperlinks, Web content, and server logs.

 ## Q7: What is data warehouse and what operations can we perform on data in data warehousing?

 ### Data Warehouse:
  Repository of information collected from multiple sources, stored under a unified schema, usually resides at a single point.
 Or we can say, The data warehouse is referred to as a place where meaningful and useful data can be stored.
 Data from different organizations or sources are added to the warehouse so it can be fetched and conformed for delete errors.

 **Following are some operations which are performed on data in data warehousing:**
 1. Data Cleaning
 2. Data Transforming
 3. Data integration
 4. data Loading
 5. Periodic Refreshing

+## Q8: Explain different patterns of descriptive data?
+### Different Patterns of Descriptive data:
+**There are three major categories of Descriptive data:**
+1. Clustering
+2. Association
+3. Summarization

+### 1. Clustering: The process in which we group objects without knowing their class label.
+In this process, we are maximizing intra-class similarities of objects while minimizing inter-class similarities of objects.

+### 2. Association: The process in which we are going to predict the associated object of the previous one As it is a prediction of the most associated objects of the current object.

+### 3. Summarization: Describes a given set of data in a concise and summative manner, presenting general interesting properties Following terms are most likely to associate this pattern of descriptive data

+**Data Characterization**: To characterize data as useful or not useful **Data Discrimination:**    Differentiate data from the one which is not valuable.

 ## Q9: Which patterns are to be minded in predictive data?